churchthemes/widget-importer-exporter/readme.txt

 == Description ==

 Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to provide users with sample widgets.
-See the [Plugin Details](https://wpultimate.com/widget-importer-exporter) on WP Ultimate.
+See the [details](https://wpultimate.com/widget-importer-exporter) on WP Ultimate.

 = Importing =

 Importing is done by uploading an export file created by the plugin.
-The results of an import are shown in a nicely formatted table with an explanation of what happened with each widget area (sidebar) and widget.
+The results of an import are shown in a nicely formatted table with an explanation of what happened with each widget area and widget.

 Importation takes into consideration widget areas not existing in the current theme (widgets imported as *Inactive*), widgets that already exist in the same widget area (widgets not duplicated) and widgets that are not supported by the site (widgets not imported).